JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ### Storage solutions

 By default Nextcloud stores files in the local file system, which is convenient for a small deployment.
 In more complex environments it offers flexible solutions for both Object based storage like Amazon S3 and network distributed file systems like NFS.
-I will discuss in the scaling section the most convenient solution based on our requirements.
+I will discuss in the scaling section the most convenient solution based on possible requirements.

 ### Monitoring